 No, any switch to a new provider should be seamless.

 What happens if I change my mind?

-Depending on how you entered into a contract with a new provider, you may have at least 7 days to change your mind.
+Depending on how you entered into a contract with a new provider, you may have 14 calendar days to change your mind.
 The cooling off period can begin when you enter into a service contract or when you receive written confirmation of the contract, whether in a letter, fax or e-mail.

 If you change your mind, you can contact the new provider and it will cancel the contract.
 Make sure that you give your instruction in writing so that it can be verified later if needed.

 The regulations do not prohibit a service provider from taking over a service within the cooling off period.
 So although you are allowed to cancel without any penalties during the period, you will have to pay for any phone and/ or broadband you used during this time.